Toronto is a city full of life, love, and excitement. Here are a few unique things to do in this urban dwelling!

 My friends and I try to attend whenever I’m back in town.
 We’d chill to the music, make some art, and try (very hard I must say), to enjoy the Group of Seven’s landscape paintings.
 This is our attempt to transition smoothly into adulthood.

-The ROM holds something similar.
+The Royal Ontario Museum holds something similar.
 Their Friday Night Live has DJs & live music, food, and drinks.
 Compared to the AGO, the museum is a bit bigger and a tad fancier.
 The tickets are around CAD 18 and I tend to see lots of heels and dresses involved, which is definitely a level up from business casual.

 Visit the BAPS Shri Swaminarayan Mandir